emmanuelalo52/Emotion-Prediction/README.md

 # Text Analysis and Classification with Transformers

-This repository contains a Python script that demonstrates various text analysis and classification tasks using the Hugging Face Transformers library.
+Text analysis and classification tasks using the Hugging Face Transformers library.
 The code covers a wide range of tasks, including dataset loading, preprocessing, tokenization, model embeddings, dimensionality reduction, and text classification.

 ## Getting Started